 It’s recommended for anyone wanting to learn survival skills.
 This is a true reference guide and not just an overall how to book.

 The Ultimate Survival Manual (Outdoor Life) by Rich Johnson covers not only wilderness survival skills, but also disaster and urban survival skills as well.Johnson splits up the 333 skills into four categories: Essentials, which covers things like an “assemble-at-home” survival kit, Wilderness, Disaster, and Urban.

 What’s unique about this book is that you’ll not only learn classic survival techniques, but you learn about really practical living tips, such as how to avoid getting pickpocketed and how to avoid identity theft.

 This is a great gift for anyone you care about, too, because it is truly a catchall for managing just about any type of unfortunate situation.

 So, what’s the best survival book?

-A background/overview book is going to make sure you have a really good understanding of what survival is all about, and makes a great gift, too.
+An overview book is going to give you a good understanding of what survival is all about.
+It makes a great gift also.

 A small reference guide is a necessity to add to your survival pack.
 To cover all your bases, get both types of books.
 Good luck out there!